-Online-only banks are less likely than brick-and-mortars to offer bonuses.
+Online-only banks are less likely than brick-and-mortar to offer bonuses.
 Despite the lack of signup bonuses, online banks are more likely to provide more free perks and never charge a monthly service fee.
 For instance, Chime and CIT Bank are two options you may want to look at.

 Should I switch banks for a bonus?

-Switching banks to get a bank bonus can be worth it if you can pay fewer monthly fees will have better account perks and have more convenient local branch access.
+Switching banks to get a bank bonus can be worth it if you can pay fewer monthly fees have better account perks and have more convenient local branch access.

 You shouldn’t switch banks if earning the bonus takes too much time, or if you lose a significant portion to bank fees.
 Sometimes, “free money” isn’t as free as you think.
 Your time can be more valuable than money.

 If you have a lot of spare cash or multiple income streams, you might be able to open a new checking account or savings account without closing your current bank account.
 Having a high cash balance means you can enjoy banking privileges at multiple banks.